 Setting grammatical objectives so that teachers know exactly what they are teaching and learners know what they are learning.
 As we shall see, whether objectives are specified by means of grammatical meaning or by grammatical form will have important consequences.

 Dealing with grammar rules.
-The most common way of ‘transmitting’ rules to the learner is by teacher/textbook explanation; other ways are picking up rules ‘implicitly’ by using grammar (as advocated in the Austrian school curriculum) or discovery of rules in the course of activities.
+The most common way of ‘transmitting’ rules to the learner is by teacher/textbook explanation; other ways are picking up rules ‘implicitly’ by using grammar or discovery of rules in the course of activities.

 Selecting or designing grammar activities.
 This entails recognising the learning aim of a specific activity and evaluating how well this activity might support this aim.